gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 {{RFC6347}} or DTLS 1.3 {{I-D.ietf-tls-dtls13}}.
 Some crucial
 difference between the DTLS versions make it necessary for a user of DTLS/SCTP to make an informed choice of the DTLS version to use based on their application's requirements.
-In general DTLS 1.3 is to preferred being a newer protocol that addresses known vulnerabilities and only defines strong algorithms without known major weaknesses at the time of publication.
+In general, DTLS 1.3 is to preferred being a newer protocol that addresses known vulnerabilities and only defines strong algorithms without known major weaknesses at the time of publication.

-However, some applications using DTLS/SCTP are of semi-permanent nature and use SCTP associations with life times that are more than a few hours, and where there is a significant cost of bringing down the SCTP association in order to restart it.
+However, some applications using DTLS/SCTP are of semi-permanent nature and use SCTP associations with lifetimes that are more than a few hours, and where there is a significant cost of bringing down the SCTP association in order to restart it.
 For such DTLS/SCTP usages that need either of: